How Much Does A Phlebotomist Make?

 Phlebotomists can be employed in hospitals, blood banks, private physician offices, medical diagnostic laboratories, and other health care services.
 The majority of phlebotomists work full-time eight-hour shifts during regular business hours, although there are some part-time phlebotomist positions available.
 Since blood drives are often held on weekends or evenings, some may need to work irregular hours or long days depending on the type of employment.
 The work environment for phlebotomists is expected to prosper between 2008 and 2018 at a faster than normal rate of 18 percent, creating more job opportunities in the profession.

-Previous Post: « How Much Do Social Workers Make?
+• How Much Do Insurance Agents Make?